-The course shares various modules with MA Traditional Music of the British Isles, while allowing students to specialise in an area of their choice.
 World Music Studies is interpreted quite literally as encompassing, in principle, the study of any and all musical activity in the world: Western as well as ‘exotic’, popular as well as classical, amateur as well as professional.

 The course is informed by new technologies and methods of working.
 There are seminars, laboratory-based demonstrations and individual tutorials.

 Distance learning means that most of the teaching is done through online course materials and readings supported by email, phone or Skype tutorials.
 You will need to attend the University for one residential each year.

 Assessment takes a variety of forms such as problem-based assignments and the completion of a creative portfolio.

 Since completing my MA I have had the opportunity to make great strides professionally.
 I have presented my dissertation at conferences in Athens, Madrid, Lisbon and Florence, and assisted other international school teachers in setting up alternative percussion ensembles in their schools.
 The course helped me define a new direction in my teaching career and I am so thankful for that opportunity.

 2:1 undergraduate degree.
 If your undergraduate degree is not in music, you’ll need to provide evidence of substantial engagement with music.